It Has Been Falsely Reported That Dr. Christine Ford Accused Judge Kavanaugh Of Sexual Assault For Revenge

 Judge Martha Kavanaugh actually went a step further siding with the Blaseys by dismissing the foreclosure proceedings “with prejudice” which meant that the plaintiff could not come back for another bite of the proverbial apple.

-To this day Dr. Christine Blasey Ford’s parents still retain ownership of the house in Potomac, Maryland
+To this day, Dr. Christine Blasey Ford’s parents still retain ownership of the house in Potomac, Maryland.